Vyral/brett-jennings/_posts/2022-04-05-why-sellers-should-list-now.md

 {% include pullquote.html %}

 **1\.
 Demand is stronger than ever.** We can see where our demand is heading by looking at the number of showings homes are getting for both private showings and open houses.
-ShowingTime is a website that tracks the number of showings we’re seeing.
+ShowingTime is a website that tracks the number of showings in our market.
 As you can see on the graph at 0:40 in the video above, they show that demand is currently stronger than it was in 2021, which already had more demand than we’d seen in years.&nbsp;

 **2\.
 Supply is very low.** Each month, Realtor.com publishes a graph (which you can see at 1:00 in the video) that shows the present inventory.
 Right now, we’re seeing the lowest inventory we’ve had for a long time.